 Height may be the most important thing to consider when you mount your TV.
 First, think about the room itself.
 Is the TV going in your living room, a home bar, or a game room?
 If you are going to be watching from bar stools, then it needs to be mounted high enough for comfortable viewing from that height.
-But if you'll be standing around a pool table and watching TV, you'll want to mount it even higher since you will watch it primarily while standing up.
+But if you'll be standing around a pool table and watching TV, you'll want to mount it even higher since you will watch it primarily while standing.
 You may also want the option to angle it down, if you decide to sit.

 Compatible wall mounts

-Samsung TVs are VESA Compliant and work with any wall mount that is also VESA Compliant and designed for the TV's size.
+Samsung TVs are VESA compliant and work with any wall mount that is also VESA compliant and designed for the TV's size.
 We have several wall mounts available on our Accessories page.
 The best part is that the wall mount you purchase comes with all of the screws, spacers, and washers that you need to install it.
 The following information can help you determine what kind of mount you should get based on the size of your TV.